igorski/MWEngine/README.md

 Those of a Unix-bent can run the _build.sh_-file in the root folder of the repository whereas Windows users can run the _build.bat_-file that resides in the same directory, just make sure "_ndk-build_" and "_swig_" are globally available through the PATH settings of your system (or adjust the shell scripts accordingly).
-Note: the NDK platform version is defined in _local.properties_.

 After compiling the C++ code, the SWIG wrappers will generate the _nl.igorski.lib.audio.mwengine_-namespace, making the code available to Java.